SergioCoboLopez/ELN_Sergio/docs/september_23/week_1.md

 When the energy landscape changes so that there are saddle-node bifurcations, that means that parameters change (think of the budworm model).
 That is one thing.

 The other thing is: in the world of Scheffer, you would be looking at fixed points and stability.
 When does a critical transition (bifurcation) happen?

+## September 6

+**R** Marten Scheffer

+I think there is one fundamental difference between what we do and what Scheffer describes.
+Scheffer describes the scenario in which the energy landscape changes because the conditions change.
+And the conditions are the values of the parameters for us.
+Scheffer looks at the stability as conditions change.

+We assume a certain static energy landscape and let the our system run through it.
+We observe that critical transitions occur, but the energy landscape does not change.

+To put it another way, Scheffer looks at the system as the conditions change, and looks at critical transitions from that perspective.
+We look at the system in a single instance and look at the critical transitions.
+I do not know how to reconcile both in my mind.
+Maybe I am assuming that Scheffer always starts asking himself what happens when you perturb the equilibrium.

+Scheffer understand stability analysis as perturbations from attractors.

+In our description of the system, the system is always going towards an attractor, but the system itself changes the energy landscape: it activates new mechanisms that in turn shift the system to another attractor.

+We look at active and inactive mechanisms, Scheffer looks at resilience.
+We are all trying to predict tipping points and critical transitions.
+More specifically, we look for the tipping points that predict critical transitions.
+Scheffer thinks resilience decreases as the basin of attraction becomes more hollow.
+As the system gets closer to another stable state, it will have less resilience: it will tolerate ever smaller perturbations from the equilibrium.

+How do we make our narratives consistent?
+Scheffer says that resilience is a predictor of critical transitions (or tipping points) as conditions change.
+We claim that critical concentrations (per capita over time) are predictive of critical transitions.
+And that conditions change as new mechanisms become active or inactive.

+I think the simplified model has lost lots of weight in this version.

+I need to tie in the simplified model with the rest of the findings.
+It is just that you can produce a simplified model with only the active mechanisms.

+Now I don't know what to think about the resilience.
+Clearly, perturbing the equilibrium shifts the system to another state.

+**R** Seasonal time bombs

+**What do they do?**: They investigate (the dynamics) double-stranded DNA virusis during the spring-summer transition in the Western Antarctic Peninsula

+**How do they do it?**: They use cultivation-independent quantitative ecological and metagenomic assays combined with bioinformatics.

+**What are the results?**: 1. temperate viruses dominate the region.
+They switch from lysogeny to lytic as bacterial production increases.
+2. Southern Ocean viral communities (assemblages?) are genetically differente from other regions.
+That is due to the temperate domination.

+**Why is it important?**: nobody has studied how viral influences on microbial processes and ecosystem functions are important in the region with the global warming.
+Because the seasonal changes are very dramatic in the region, that affects bacterial production and that selects for temperate viruses (they can switch strategies, unlike virulent ones).
+Phage induction may explain temporal delays betweeen different regions.
+Or lower ratios.
+"Together these results suggest that temperate virus–host interactions are critical to predicting changes in microbial dynamics brought on by warming in polar marine systems."

+Figure 1 shows that there is a critical seasonal change.
+It goes from low bacterial abundance, low bacterial production, low viruses, low/high lytic/lysogenic behavior to the opposite from spring to summer.
+Heat increase, results in higher bacterial and viral concentrations.
+And it goes from lysogenic to lytic behavior.
+Chlorophyll producation increases too.

+#September 7

+**R** Draft paper

+I will read the discussion and make notes about it.

+Paragraph 1 - 'more insight than results'

+It is not clear why there 16 regimes

+Grammarly run

+I don't think the last part of the paragraph is clear.
+That is where the insight lives.

+Paragraph 2 - 'caveats and limitations'

+Only talks about the error of the simplified model.
+Not very clear.

+Paragraph 3- 'General description from other authors language'

+Incomplete and not clear what I want to say.